Quick Links

 Mrs Anna Neuff - Local Authority Governor

-I have worked in Change Management for over 20 years for large financial institutions guiding people through new processes, systems and structures.
-I hope that I can use some of these skills to aid the school in a time where education is constantly changing.
-St Mary's is a lovely school and I am excited to become more involved with a great team
+I worked in Change Management for over 20 years for large financial institutions guiding people through new processes, systems and structures.
+More recently I have changed careers and now work for a charity whose aim is to reduce book poverty in children and hence work with many different schools.
+I use this wide variety of experience to aid the school in a time where education is constantly changing.
+I am constantly impressed by how much is involved in running a school and know St Mary's is committed to providing the best care and education for our children.

 Mrs Joanne Webb - PCC Governor